jakekara/jakekara.github.io-2017/_posts/2021-05-05-margo-notebooks.markdown

 categories: margo
 ---

-I've been working on a way to use Jupyter Notebooks as Python modules.
+I've been working on an effective way to use Jupyter Notebooks as Python modules.

 This is the subject of my thesis for my master's degree in software engineering, which I will receive on May 27.
-So,
+So, yay!

 * *For the impatient, check out a live demo [here](https://mybinder.org/v2/gh/margo-notebooks/modular-notebook-tutorial/HEAD).
 I will refer to this link later on in the post as well.*

 One thing that's always bothered me about Jupyter Notebooks is that you can't reuse the code from one notebook inside another notebook.
 This makes it impossible to organize the code into notebooks that each focus on one specific part of a methodology.
-The standard practice to achieve modularity is to move reusable code out of notebooks and into `.py` files, but that's not good enough for me: If I'm using Jupyter Notebooks to author code, presumably I've chosen that format for a reason -- why should I have to give that up?
+The standard practice is to move reusable code out of notebooks and into `.py` files, but that's not good enough for me: If I'm using Jupyter Notebooks to author code, presumably I've chosen that format for a reason -- why should I have to give that up?

 Yes, there are tools that allow you export your notebooks as `.py` files, which can then be used as modules.
 There are also some proofs of concept demonstrating how it is technically possible to extend Python's `import` mechanism to load a `.ipynb` file as if it were a `.py` file.
 But both approaches fail to recognize that code is written differently in Jupyter notebooks, so running every cell in a notebook from top to bottom doesn't really make sense.
 Notebooks may contain scratch code or demo code that makes it a very bad source code module.

 So, my solution was to create a syntax that allows you to control which cells of a notebook will be include in a notebook's module view.
-The syntax looks like this:
+The syntax looks like
+this:

 ```python
 # :: ignore-cell ::